AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-48362-fixes-the-issue-where-the-default-shipping-address-is-used-instead-of-a-new-one.md

 ---
-title: 'ACSD-48362: fixes the issue where the default shipping address is used instead of a new one'
+title: 'ACSD-48362: fixes the issue where the default shipping address is used instead of a new one.'
 description: Apply the ACSD-48362 patch to fix the Adobe Commerce issue where the default shipping address is used instead of a new one when placing an order using a negotiable quote.
 ---